noecaneva/leetcode_timer/README.md

 ## Languages

-This repository contains Python code.
+This repository contains Python code only.

 ## How to use